canvasandcode/ar-project/README.md

-# Bootstrap 4 Sass Starter
+# AR Experience - Test

 > This is a starter pack for building Bootstrap 4 themes with Sass.
 It uses the node-sass pakage for compiling .scss to .css